FranzPio/yt-dl/README.md

 # yt-dl
-youtube-downloader (GUI) for Windows + Linux (+ macOS), created with PyQt5, pytube and beautifulsoup4
+youtube-downloader (GUI) for Windows + Linux (+ macOS), created with pytube and PyQt5

 ## Features
 - download videos or playlists from YouTube
 - mp4, webm, 3gp, flv supported (as of pytube version 6.4)
+- extract audio from downloaded video files
-- (in future: convert downloaded video files, e.g. to mp3)
+- (in future: convert audio to e.g. mp3)

 ## Installation
 - (if necessary) install Python (>= 3.5) from https://www.python.org/downloads/